 TRANSITION AREAS (“TA”)

 Some people perceive transitions as a rest area.
-While you can spend as much time in the TA as you wish, it is advised to move through the TA with speed and efficiency, taking rests on the course when they feel most needed.
+It is advised to move through the TA with speed and efficiency, taking rests on the course when they feel most needed.
 While it may seem a bit serious, practicing transitions with your support crew is extremely worthwhile.
-That way the support crew are confident and know what to expect, it also gives them time to think of ways they can be better
+That way the support crew are confident and know what to expect, it also gives them time to think of ways they can be better.

 BICYCLES AND OTHER EQUIPMENT